researchstudio-sat/bot-skeleton/README.md

 - [Openjdk 8](https://adoptopenjdk.net/index.html) - the method described here does **not work** with the Oracle 8 JDK!
 - Maven framework set up
+- Use this repository as a template (green button in github GUI), fork it, or clone it.

 ### On the command line